jonikorpi/jonikorpi.com-v9/source/contents/2011-07-17-leaving-old-IE-behind.md

 ---
 title: Leaving Old Internet Explorer Behind
 excerpt: Using media queries to make a clean break from legacy browsers.
-layout: old-post
 oldpost: true
 ---

 This site was designed [Mobile First](http://www.lukew.com/ff/entry.asp?933).
 The styles that make up the mobile version of its layout, which I'll call the Narrow Layout from now on, are not inside a media query, while the styles that make up the wider versions are.
 As a result, browsers with no support for media queries will only see the Narrow Layout.
 This is a good thing.

 Instead of enabling media queries in the browsers that don't support them, like Internet Explorer 6–8, I chose to simply serve them the Narrow Layout, slightly enhanced with Paul Irish's [IE conditional classes](http://paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/).

 For example, I gave the layout a static width to make sure the content never stretches uncomfortably wide, and made sure images always display at full size, since I had halved their maximum sizes in the Narrow Layout.